xpdAcq/xpdAcq/doc/sb_icollection.rst

 future, a GUI is planned to facilitate this even further.

-With this information in mind, please go ahead and start the step-by-step process of setting up your beamtime in :ref:`usb`
+With this information in mind, please go ahead and start the step-by-step process of setting up your beamtime in :ref:`usb_Beamtime`

 return to :ref:`xpdu`